-In a nutshell, Plenity capsule contains cellulose (plant material) and citric acid which together form a hydrogen ‘matrix’ when released in the stomach.
+In a nutshell, the Plenity capsule contains cellulose (plant material) and citric acid which together form a hydrogen ‘matrix’ when released in the stomach.
 Plenity (3 capsules) is taken with food and water before lunch and dinner.
 Created matrix swells by absorbing the water and mixing with the food.

 The main clinical study supporting the use of Plenity involved 436 obese or overweight patients who took either Plenity or a placebo pill (a dummy pill) over 24 weeks period alongside diet and exercise.

 The most common side effects reported with Plenity during a clinical trial were:

-- and/or abdominal pain
+- Abdominal pain

 In the US, Plenity is not available to the public yet, an Early Experience Program is expected to be launched later this year.
 In the US, Plenity is classified as a device rather than a drug.
-Since Plenity does not contain any active drugs, one expects faster licensing approval in Europe and the UK on the basis of being medicinal device.
+Since Plenity does not contain any active drugs, one expects faster licensing approval in Europe and the UK on the basis of being a medicinal device.

 The price for Plenity is not known yet, hopefully, Plenity will be much more affordable for patients (and NHS) as compared to some other drugs currently available on the market.

 At the moment, in the UK only two drugs are licensed for weight loss:

-- Saxenda (drug name: Liraglutide): known also under the brand name of Victoza, which has been used in treatment of type 2 diabetes since 2009.
-Saxenda is prescription only medication, which is injected by patients once daily.
+- Saxenda (drug name: Liraglutide): known also under the brand name of Victoza, which has been used in the treatment of type 2 diabetes since 2009.
+Saxenda is a prescription-only medication, which is injected by patients once daily.
 Saxenda suppresses appetite which contributes to weight loss.